CrowdStrike/MISP-tools/README.md

 ## Modules
-The MISP project supports autonomous modules that can be used to extend overal functionality.
-These modules are broken out into three categories, _expansion_, _import_ and _export_.
+The MISP project supports autonomous modules that can be used to extend overall functionality.
+These modules are broken out into three categories; _expansion_, _import_ and _export_.

-The following MISP modules currently leverage CrowdStrike to extend MISP tenant functionality:
+The following MISP modules currently leverage CrowdStrike:

 - [CrowdStrike Falcon expansion module](https://github.com/MISP/misp-modules/blob/main/misp_modules/modules/expansion/crowdstrike_falcon.py)